 We live at such a moment, in which the settler imaginary that developed in the experience and practice of establishing colonial relations with indigenous peoples – and necessary to the continuation of those relations – is in a process of transformation.
 Indigenous rights movements offer signiﬁcant challenges to the legitimacy of settler law and institutions, challenges that governments in Australia, Canada, New Zealand and the USA are responding to via a range of policies of recognition of indigenous land, and of resource and cultural rights.
 These policies both concede rights and resources to indigenous communities and work to contain the challenges indigenous being presents to the ideas of universality, such as ‘one law for all’, that are engrained in the settler imaginary.
 But as indigenous communities are empowered by these politics of recognition – securing land, economic resources, governance rights and representation – they further challenge the ‘settled expectations’ (Mackey, 2017) of the wider community.
 Settler assumptions about the nature of their societies and ‘how things go on between them and their [indigenous] fellows’ are coming up against new assertions of indigenous property rights and political and cultural projects that unsettle these understandings.
 Effectively a new theory of indigenous sovereignty is percolating its way into community life, empowering indigenous individuals and communities to act in new ways, to institute new social relations with their neighbours.
 And while the response of the settler community is mixed and grudging, this shift points to the possibilities of transformation also in their settled imaginary.
 Over time, the constant presence of the enactment of indigenous rights will make a ‘new understanding … accessible to the participants in a way it wasn’t before’.
 Over time, there is the possibility of transformed imaginings and new understandings of how we (settler and indigene) ‘ﬁt together’ and ‘how things go on’ between us, the possibility of what I am calling here a relational imaginary, founded on settler acceptance of indigenous autonomy.

 Avril Bell is an Associate Professor of Sociology at the University of Auckland.
-She is the co-author of A Land of Milk and Honey?
+She is an expert in indigenous-settler identity and is the co-author of A Land of Milk and Honey?
 Making Sense of Aotearoa New Zealand.